jezzsantos/queryany/samples/ri/README.md

 This folder contains a very close to real world example of a REST based API for managing Cars for a Car Sharing software product, that follows many of the principles of Domain Driven Design (DDD) and Clean Architecture/Onion Architecture/Hexagonal Architecture.
 This is not an implementation of strict DDD.

-The example is split into several layers to mimic the real world implementation it was extracted from and based off of.

 It has tried not to be too strongly opinionated about the layout of files/folders/assemblies on disk, other than to assume that you would likely split your projects/components into logical, testable layers for maintainability, reuse and future scalability (scale out), as your product grows.

-The RI solution demonstrates strict discipline around decoupling and separation of concerns, both of which manage accidental complexity as things change, and as the codebase scales.
+The RI solution demonstrates strict discipline around decoupling and separation of concerns, both of which manage accidental complexity as things change and as the codebase grows.

-The RI does does fully implement patterns (in GET APIs) that allow clients to can have fine grained control the data returned on the wire.
+The RI does does fully implement all patterns (in GET APIs) that allow clients to can have fine grained control the data returned on the wire.
+That would negate the need for GraphQL endpoints.

-> Design Choice: There are some *interesting* and pragmatic implementation patterns demonstrated within this RI.
-Remember that this RI has laid out just *one* way of doing things.
-There are many ways of doing the same kind of things, with various design trade offs, especially in the area of entity persistence, and in the realm of building products has prioritized maintainability over optimal performance.
-If you are looking for the *best* way to do things, then you haven't programmed long enough to learn that no such thing exists - every context of every product is unique.
+> Design Choice: There are some pragmatic implementation patterns demonstrated within this RI.
+Remember that this RI has laid out just *one way* of doing things.
+There are *many ways* of doing the same kind of things, with various design trade offs, especially in the area of entity mapping and persistence.
+In the realm of building products, this RI demonstrates prioritization of maintainability over optimal performance.
+If you are looking for the *best* way to do things, then you haven't programmed long enough to learn that no such thing exists.
 Our advice to you is start with something small, and adapt it as you learn more, avoid over-engineering it at all costs.
-If in doubt, favor what you definitely know you have to work with, rather than attempting to future proof it.
+If in doubt, favor what you definitely know you have to work with now, rather than attempting to future proof it.
 KISS, DRY and YAGNI my friends.

+> Note: If you dont like what you see here.
+That's cool, just ignore it.
+But don't make the mistake of coupling your persistence to your domain.

 # Structure